Skip navigation

 All employees expect to be treated fairly and with respect in the workplace.

-The rule deserves to be changed because it's outdated and no longer makes sense.
+The rule must be changed because it no longer makes sense.

 Perfect passive infinitives (to have been + past participle)